shams-nahid/My-Daily-AWS-Study/public/ELB And ASG/01 ASG Overview.md

   - The more instance in a AZ got terminated first
 - When we need to manually add or remove instances, update the launch configuration with desired capacity

+> A launch configuration can not be updated after being created

 ### Cool Down Period

 - Ensure the `ASG` does not add or terminate instance without previous activity being completed